nonwiz0/my-tracker/readme.md

 is their time spending.

 ## Update list:
-Latest update on Jan 15, 2021
+Latest update on Jan 19, 2021
-- Update wrap text on view page using slice
+- Add total time spent

 ## Credits
 - [Canva](https://www.canva.com/) for the favicon